Added by 82 members

 Henry VIII: The Heart and the Crown

-“A delightful yarn . . . an all-around fun read about a king and a cad.”—
+‘A delightful yarn . . . an all-around fun read about a king and a cad.’Kirkus Reviews (starred review)

 Young Henry began his rule as a magnificent and chivalrous Renaissance prince who embodied every virtue.
 He had all the qualities to make a triumph of his kingship, yet we remember only the violence.
-Henry famously broke with the pope, founding the Church of England and launching a religious revolution that divided his kingdom.
+Henry famously broke with the Pope, founding the Church of England and launching a religious revolution that divided his kingdom.
 He beheaded two of his wives and cast aside two others.
-He died a suspicious, obese, disease-riddled tyrant, old before his time.
-His reign is remembered as one of dangerous intrigue and bloodshed—and yet the truth is far more complex.
+He died a suspicious, obese, disease-riddled autocrat.
+His reign is remembered as one of dangerous intrigue and bloodshedand yet the truth is far more complex.

-brings to life the idealistic monarch who expanded Parliament, founded the Royal Navy, modernized medical training, composed music and poetry, and patronized the arts.
-A passionate man in search of true love, he was stymied by the imperative to produce a male heir, as much a victim of circumstance as his unhappy wives.
+The King’s Pleasure brings to life the idealistic monarch who expanded Parliament, founded the Royal Navy, modernized medical training, composed music and poetry, and patronized the arts.
+A passionate man in search of true love, he was stymied by the need to produce a male heir, as much a victim of circumstance as his unhappy wives.
 Had fate been kinder to him, the history of England would have been very different.
+To his contemporaries, Henry was a great king, a legend in his own lifetime.
+And he left an extraordinary legacya modern Britain.

 Genre: Historical